bartfrenk/coding-assignments/exercise1.md

 ```

 ### Step 2
-Extend the webserver to respond to '/file1' by returning the contents of a local file `file1`.
+Extend the webserver to respond to '/file1' by returning the contents of a json file `file1`.
 I.e

 ```
 $ curl http://localhost/file1